Vigh24/chatwoot/RAILWAY_DEPLOYMENT_GUIDE.md

 4. **Expected Behavior with Workaround**:
    - During startup, you'll see messages about the missing vector extension
    - The system will apply the workaround and continue initialization
-   - AI-related features (Captain AI, article embeddings) will be unavailable
+   - You'll see a message: "NOTE: AI features will not be available in this deployment"
-   - All other Chatwoot features will work normally
+   - All non-AI Chatwoot features will work normally

 For more information, see the Chatwoot documentation at https://chwt.app/v4/migration